 As my business income grew, I became more interested in different tax advantages.
 For example, the business income Schedule C I filed in 2013 showed a business income of about $94K.

 However, my adjusted gross income (AGI) for the year only $48K.
-That’s mostly because of a $3,250 contribution to a health savings account (HSA), a $1,585 deduction for paying my own health insurance, and a whopping $34,930 deduction for 401k contributions.
+That’s mostly because of a $3,250 contribution to a health savings account (HSA—Jenni has more details in her top HSA questions and answers post), a $1,585 deduction for paying my own health insurance, and a whopping $34,930 deduction for 401k contributions.
 Even though the contribution limit was only $17,500 for 2013, I could contribute another 25% of my modified AGI as the employer, too!
 I created my own 401k match.

 $17,430 was from the business contributing to my investments.
 Neat!